 Doctorates are awarded for the creation and interpretation of knowledge, which extends the forefront of a discipline, through original research.
 This requires the ability to conceptualise, design and implement projects for the generation of significant new knowledge and/or understanding.
 Entry to the PhD programme requires at least an honours degree (or equivalent) in an appropriate scientific or engineering discipline.
 The programme runs for 3 year full-time or 6 years part-time.

-Applications to study for an MPhil or a PhD are handled centrally by the University’s Postgraduate Admissions Office.
+Applications to study for a PhD are handled centrally by the University’s Postgraduate Admissions Office.